soucore/Reactive.Kafka.Client/README.md

 - Ease to run a **consumer per partition** using threads.
 - Message **deserialization** to the desired object effortless.
 - Specific method for the correct treatment of **error messages**.
+- Exclusive thread per consumer.
+- Inject anything from DI (Dependency Injection) in your consumer.

 ## Installation
 To install Reactive.Kafka.Client from within Visual Studio, search for Reactive.Kafka.Client in the NuGet Package Manager UI, or run the following command in the Package Manager Console: